Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Discussion

 \section{Discussion}

-NGC\,4151 is a unique laboratory to probe wind launching and acceleration processes at different energy regimes.
-In fact, its central engine is known to host a potential multi-phase outflow that produces a series of variable absorption features from the X-rays \citep[2 -- 10 keV;][]{sch02, Tombesi_2010, Gofford2013} to the near infrared \citep[He { I};][]{wil16}.
-The investigation of such processes in this source -- as already done in other nearby AGN, such as Mrk\,231 \citep{fer15} -- in conjunction with the analysis of shock-induced $\gamma$-ray and neutrino emission may thus contribute to shed additional light on the nature of multi-phase AGN outflows, that is still largely unconstrained so far \citep{cic18}.
-In this framework, the search of neutrino emission constitutes a new powerful tool for a complementary investigation.
+NGC~4151 is a unique laboratory to probe wind launching and acceleration processes in different energy regimes.
+In fact, its central engine is known to host a potential multi-phase outflow that produces a series of variable absorption features from the X-rays (2 -- 10 keV; \cite{sch02, Tombesi_2010, Gofford2013}) to the near infrared \citep[He { I};][]{wil16}.
+The investigation of such processes in this source, as already done in other nearby AGN such as Mrk\,231 \citep{fer15}, may thus contribute to shed additional light on the nature of multi-phase AGN outflows, that is still largely unconstrained so far \citep{cic18}.
+Together with the study of gamma rays, the search for neutrino emission from NGC~4151 constitutes a new powerful tool for a complementary investigation.

-While the UFO model of NGC\,4151 can successfully account for the observed $\gamma$-ray spectrum, it predicts neutrino emission that falls far below the sensitivity of current neutrino observatories.
-However, there exist alternative hadronic models of AGNi that would allow to boost the neutrino emission compared to the relatively low $\gamma$-ray flux.
-These models feature CR interactions in a region that is highly opaque to GeV $\gamma$-rays, such as the AGN corona.
-In particular, these models have been invoked to explain the multimessenger spectra of the Seyfert 2 galaxy NGC\,1068~\citep[see {\it e.g.}][]{Inoue2020,Murase_AGN_cores,Susumu_Inoue_NGC1068,Foteini_NGC1068,Murase2022}, where IceCube finds compelling evidence for neutrino emission~\citep{IceCube:2022der}.

-Interestingly, NGC\,4151 is located at a distance of only $0.18^\circ$ from the fourth most significant hot spot in the search for northern neutrino point sources with spectral index $\alpha_{\nu} = 2.5$ in the same IceCube analysis~\citep[see supplement of][]{IceCube:2022der}.
-In what follows, we estimate an absolute upper limit for the neutrino emission in the AGN corona of NGC\,4151 considering the most optimistic scenario provided by calorimetric conditions.
+While the UFO model of NGC\,4151 can successfully account for the observed gamma-ray spectrum, it predicts neutrino emission that falls far below the sensitivity of current neutrino observatories.
+However, there exist alternative hadronic models of AGN that would allow to boost the neutrino emission compared to the relatively low gamma-ray flux.
+These models feature CR interactions in a region that is highly opaque to GeV gamma rays, such as the AGN nearest neighborhood~\citep[see e.g.][]{Inoue_2019,Inoue2020,Murase_AGN_cores,Foteini_NGC1068,Murase2022,Fiorillo2023,Fiorillo24_2,Padovani24,Lemoine2024} or a shocked environment by a combination of a successful and failed line driven winds close to the accretion disk \citep{Susumu_Inoue_NGC1068}.
+In particular, these models have been invoked to explain the multimessenger spectra of the Seyfert 2 galaxy NGC\,1068 where IceCube finds compelling evidence for neutrino emission~\citep{IceCube:2022der}.
+Interestingly, NGC\,4151 is located at a distance of only $0.18^\circ$ from the fourth most significant hot spot in the search for northern neutrino point sources with spectral index $\alpha_{\nu} = 2.5$ in the same IceCube analysis (see supplement of \citep{IceCube:2022der} and \cite{Neronov_icecube,Abbasi24,IceCube-Seyfert}).
+In what follows, we estimate possible upper limits in the context of DSA for the neutrino emission in the AGN nearest neighborhood of NGC\,4151 considering the most optimistic scenario provided by calorimetric conditions.